 Rolex Stella Dials Colors

-Perhaps the combo was too unexpected for most because the Rolex Stella watches were not particularly popular during their time.
+Perhaps the aesthetic was too unexpected for most because the Rolex Stella watches were not particularly popular during their time.
 However, similar to several other once-overlooked Rolex references (most notably, the vintage Daytona references), Stella dials have reemerged as some of the most collectible vintage Rolex watches in today’s market.
 And finding one, especially in good condition, is a challenge since not only were they manufactured in smaller numbers but hard enamel also has a tendency to crack.

 Rolex Models With Stella Dials

-Rolex Day-Date watches fitted with Stella dials were made primarily during the 1970s and 1980s, but production tapered off in the early-1990s.
+Rolex Day-Date watches fitted with Stella dials were primarily made during the 1970s and 1980s, but production tapered off in the early-1990s.
 Additionally, there are yellow gold, white gold, and platinum versions of Rolex Stella watches, as well as gem-set editions.
 As a result, these special edition dials can be found across several references, depending on their year of production:

 - Day-Date ref.
 1802